Tips That Help You This Pollen Season

 - Follow Atlanta Allergy’s daily pollen count and/or sign up to receive a daily email with the count

-- You may need to adjust your outdoor activities during peak pollen days.
+- You may need to adjust your outdoor activities during peak antigen days.

 - Visit a board-certified allergist for an accurate diagnosis.
 Learn what is triggering your symptoms and receive a customized treatment plan targeting your specific allergens.